A Brief History of Latvia

 In June 1941 the Germans invaded the Soviet Union and within weeks they were in control of Latvia.
 The Nazis then began rounding up Latvian Jews and murdering them.

-However, the war turned against Germany and the Russians captured Riga in October 1944.
+However, the war turned against Germany and the Soviets captured Riga in October 1944.
 In the last stages of the war, many Latvians fled to the West.
 They were the lucky ones.
 After the war, tens of thousands of Latvians were deported or killed.
 Some brave Latvians fled to the forest and fought a guerrilla war against the Communists.
 They carried on their struggle until 1956.

 Meanwhile, the Soviet government moved many ethnic Russians into Latvia to break up its ethnic uniformity. n Yet by 1987 Communism was starting to crumble and demonstrations began in Latvia.
 In 1988 the Popular Front of Latvia was formed.
 In 1989 the Popular Front demanded full independence for Latvia.
 Then in March 1990, the Front won a majority in the Latvian Supreme Council.
 The council issued a declaration of restored independence.